samicey/ByteWorks-Career-Design/README.md

-# ByteWorks-Career-Design
+# ByteWorks Graduate Trainee Test

+# ReDesign of ByteWorks Solution Limited Career Portal

-This is an assessment test for the ByteWorks Solutions Limited Graduate Trainee Recruitment.
+This is an assessment test for the ByteWorks Graduate Trainee Program